ast-fortiss-tum/perturbation-drive/perturbationdrive/README.md

     The scenario which has been simulated.
 - `isSuccess: bool`
     Binary indicator stating if the scenario resulted in a success or failure.
+- `timeout: bool`
+    Binary indicator stating if the scenario resulted in a timeout.

 Note, that all lists must be of the same length.